ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 sure that you do not use the same IP.

-To allow the development board to access the root filesystem via NFS you have to create an export for it and assign an appropriate ip to your network interface.
+To allow the development board to access the root filesystem via NFS you have to create an export for it and assign an appropriate IP to your network interface:

 ```
 > sudo cat >> /etc/exports <EOF